UniversalDependencies/UD_Swedish-LinES/README.txt

-Swedish_LinES
+# Summary

+UD Swedish_LinES is the Swedish half of the LinES Parallel Treebank with UD annotations.
+All segments are translations from English and the sources cover literary genres, online manuals and Europarl data.

+# Introduction

-This treebank is the Swedish half of the LinES Parallel Treebank 1.0 with the original dependency annotation first automatically converted into Universal Dependencies, partially reviewed and, in January-February 2017 converted to UD version 1.2 and again reviewed for errors.
+UD Swedish_LinES is the Swedish half of the LinES Parallel Treebank with UD annotations.
+All segments are translations of the corresponding English segments found in the UD English_LinES treebank.The original dependency annotation was first automatically converted to Universal Dependencies and then partially reviewed (Ahrenberg, 2015).
+In January-February 2017 it was converted to UD version 2 and again reviewed for errors.
+With version 2.1 lemmata and morphological features have been added.

+The treebank is being developed continuously.

+# Acknowledgements
-LinES contains segments from seven different sources, three of which are part of the Linköping Translation Corpus Corpus (Merkel, 1999).
+Three of the source texts were collected as part of the Linköping Translation Corpus Corpus (Merkel, 1999).
 The treebank was first developed in the project 'Micro- and macro-level analysis of translations' funded by the Swedish Research Council (Ahrenberg, 2007).

-It is being developed continuously.
+# Details on the sources

 All sub-corpora have English originals with Swedish translations.
 Five of them are literary works: